 - Buys, receives, or sells the consumer's personal information of 50,000 or more consumers, households, or devices

-- Derives 50 percent or more of their revenue from selling consumers' personal information.
+- Derives 50% or more of their revenue from selling consumers' personal information.

 - In addition to the above, businesses that handle the personal information of more than 4 million consumers will have additional obligations.

-What Happens if we Fail to Comply With California's New Privacy Law?Fines for non-compliance with California's new privacy law depend on the offense and other factors.
-Civil penalties start at $2,500 per violation for non-compliance that is deemed unintentional.
+What happens if we fail to comply?Fines for non-compliance depend on the offense and other factors.
+Civil penalties start at $2,500 per violation for non-compliance deemed unintentional.
 For intentional non-compliance, those fines jump to as much as $7,500 per violation.
 Then, there's the time frame in which the business responds.
 The CCPA states that if a company can "cure" the non-compliance within 30 days of being notified of the offense, they get off with a warning.
 If they can't remedy the situation that fast, they are back on the hook and subject to fines.

 Data breaches open up a whole new can of worms, enabling affected consumers the right to take specific action against the offending company.
 Consumers can bring an action for statutory damages in the event of a data breach caused by the organization's failure to implement reasonable security procedures for consumers' personal information.